Fabulously-Optimized/fabulously-optimized/README.md

 ## Credits

 - [TheYTG123][url-credits-TheYTG123] on CurseForge who helped with Jumploader to release the 1.16.3 version a little faster
-- [triphora][url-credits-triphora] who suggested and helped with the Modrinth format and formerly moderated FO Discord server
+- [triphora][url-credits-triphora] who suggested and helped with the Modrinth format, and formerly moderated the FO Discord server
 - [RozeFound][url-credits-RozeFound] for helping with Python scripts and providing lots of constructive feedback for the pack
 - [TheMadHau5][url-credits-TheMadHau5], [redbrain][url-credits-redbrain], [Kichura][url-credits-Kichura] for the [fancy mod table][file-mods]
 - [RaptaG][url-credits-RaptaG] and [Ultrasonic1209][url-credits-Ultrasonic1209] for the [Packwiz mod ignoring tutorials][url-tutorial-mmcu-ignoremods]
+- [IMB11][url-credits-IMB11] for the fancy website
+- [Miroma][url-credits-Miroma] for the current version of this readme
 - Other people creating pull requests for [the main project][url-github-main-graph], [wiki][url-github-wiki-graph] and [other organization projects][url-github-org]
 - [People who have created videos about the modpack][url-reviews]
 - Everyone who has suggested ideas and reported bugs!

 Special thanks to:

-- [jellysquid3][url-credits-jellysquid3] for creating [Sodium][url-credits-jellysquid3-sodium], [Lithium][url-credits-jellysquid3-lithium], [Phosphor][url-credits-jellysquid3-phosphor] which were my initial inspiration for creating the modpack
+- [jellysquid3][url-credits-jellysquid3] for creating [Sodium][url-credits-jellysquid3-sodium], [Lithium][url-credits-jellysquid3-lithium], [Phosphor][url-credits-jellysquid3-phosphor] which were the initial inspiration for creating the modpack
-- [LambdAurora][url-credits-LambdAurora] for creating [the list of OptiFine alternatives][url-credits-LambdAurora-alternatives] which the pack does get some mod ideas from, [LambDynamicLights][url-credits-LambdAurora-LambDynamicLights] and [LambdaBetterGrass][url-credits-LambdAurora-LambdaBetterGrass]
+- [LambdAurora][url-credits-LambdAurora] for creating [the list of OptiFine alternatives][url-credits-LambdAurora-alternatives] which the pack does get some mod ideas from, and [LambDynamicLights][url-credits-LambdAurora-LambDynamicLights]
 - [comp500][url-credits-comp500] for creating [Jumploader][url-credits-comp500-Jumploader] - a mod that made the modpack possible in Minecraft 1.16.x, [Indium][url-credits-comp500-Indium] - mod that provided the rendering API for Sodium for increased mod compatibility and [packwiz][url-credits-comp500-packwiz] - a tool that makes the MultiMC auto-update happen
-- Mod devs that have joined my Discord and are discussing the modpack's development there
+- Mod devs who have joined the Discord and are discussing the modpack's development there
 - All developers who made the mods that are, have been and will be in the modpack
 - Everyone who uses, tests and shares the modpack!